xli1224/stephenmcd.github.com/_posts/tumblr/2010-03-18-where-is-pep-8-for-technical-documentation.md

 I've recently been spending a lot of time writing technical documentation.
-While it's been interesting doing something different for a change, the perfectionist in me is constantly frustated with finding myself using inconsistant language across different sections when faced with the exact same context, for example:
+While it's been interesting doing something different for a change, the perfectionist in me is constantly frustrated with finding myself using inconsistent language across different sections when faced with the exact same context, for example:

   * contains / has / includes / provides